daytonaio/content/definitions/20240819_definition_docker in docker.md

 ---
-title: 'Docker in Docker'
+title: "Docker in Docker"
 description:
-  'Docker in Docker is a concept where a Docker container runs inside another Docker container.
+  "Docker in Docker is a concept where a Docker container runs inside another Docker container.
 This technique can be used in development environments to create isolated and consistent workspaces or to test Docker itself.
 It is an advanced use case of containerization technology, allowing developers to